Drullan/DbProject/README.md

 - [x] Orders must be registered in the database.
 - [x] Be able to see all orders that are to be delivered during a specific time period.

-The production planning is manual.
-At the end of each week, production for the following week is planned, using the orders for the following weeks as input.
-We cannot produce "on demand", since it takes time to set up a production line for a new kind of cookie (mixers have to be cleaned, for example).
 # Getting started
 Add the file sqlite-jdbc.jar to the build path and run.
 The database is connected with a relative path so it should work